 In many instances, the increased number of neutrophils is a necessary reaction by the body, as it tries to heal or ward off an invading microorganism or foreign substance.
 Infections by bacteria, viruses, fungi, and parasites may all increase the number of neutrophils in the blood.

 The number of neutrophils may rise in people who have an injury, such as a hip fracture or burn.
 Inflammatory disorders, including autoimmune disorders such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , can cause an increase in the number and activity of neutrophils.
 Some drugs, such as corticosteroids, also lead to an increased number of neutrophils in the blood.
-Myeloid leukemias Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia is a slowly progressing disease in which cells that normally would develop into neutrophils, basophils, eosinophils, and monocytes become cancerous (see also Overview... read more can lead to an increased number of immature or mature neutrophils in the blood.
+Myeloid leukemias Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia is a slowly progressing disease in which cells that normally would develop into the types of white blood cells called neutrophils, basophils, eosinophils, and monocytes... read more can lead to an increased number of immature or mature neutrophils in the blood.

 A high number of neutrophils may not cause symptoms.
 However, people often have symptoms of the disorder that is causing the increased number of neutrophils.